AboutContactTermsPrivacy PolicyRefund Policy

 Banpo is better for visitors who want the evening itself to feel visually decisive.
 It rewards shorter, sharper scene changes: bridge structure, fountain timing, reflections, and a stronger sense that the river has become a composed Seoul night view.

-Yeouido is easier for longer stays and calmer pacing, but Banpo is often better when the goal is to remember one clear evening sequence rather than simply spend time by the river.
+Yeouido is easier for longer stays and calmer pacing, but Banpo is better when the goal is to remember one clear evening sequence rather than simply spend time by the river.
 That makes it especially strong for first-time visitors who want one memorable Seoul night route without turning the outing into a long checklist.

 Choose Banpo when the outing needs a visible payoff within the first hour.
 The bridge gives structure, the fountain can add motion, and Some Sevit gives a clear night landmark.
 Choose Yeouido when comfort, conversation, and sitting time matter more than one strong visual sequence.